Lifelong Intentional Faith Exploration (L.I.F.E.) for Children and Adults

 - Words and deeds of prophetic, inspiring people

-UUCWNC’s Director of Lifelong Faith Exploration (DLFE) is eager to help you to develop, grow and renew your spiritual practices.
-Inspiring Unitarian Universalist Association (UUA) materials include: children, youth and adult curriculum for Sunday school and workshops; an in-house publishing company that promotes books for insight; timely articles about current events of particular interest to UU’s; leadership development courses and more.
+UUCW’s Director of Lifelong Intentional Faith Exploration (L.I.F.E.) is eager to help you develop, grow, and renew your spiritual practices.
+Inspiring Unitarian Universalist Association (UUA) materials include: children and youth curriculum for Sunday classes and periodic adult workshops; their own in-house publishing company that promotes books for insight; timely articles about current events of particular interest to UU’s; leadership development courses and more.
 Many online courses are available for individual study including in-depth UU theology and the philosophy of liberal religions – or any religion.
+To learn more, please contact lifedirector@uucwnc.org.

-We are dedicated to putting faith into action to build a peaceful, sustainable and just world, free from racism and hatred.
+We are dedicated to putting faith into action to build a peaceful, sustainable, and just world, free from racism and hatred.
 To this end, the UU Justice Ministries offers a vast amount of Social Justice content.
-Our DLFE can help you discover the different UU interest groups (Side With Love, Riseup, UU Justice NC, Economic Justice, Environmental Justice, Racial Justice, LGBTQ Justice, Immigrant Justice, Democracy & Voting Rights and Reproductive Justice) the work they do, and how to get involved.
+Our staff can help you discover the different UU interest groups (Side With Love, Riseup, UU Justice NC, Economic Justice, Environmental Justice, Racial Justice, LGBTQ Justice, Immigrant Justice, Democracy & Voting Rights and Reproductive Justice) the work they do, and how to get involved.

-To Learn More please contact:
+To Learn More, please contact:

-for more information about our adult and youth religious education programming.
+UUCWNC’s Director of Lifelong Intentional Faith Exploration at lifedirector@uucwnc.org for more information about our adult and youth religious education programming.